 - Defining ROI on adoption and SaaS user productivity is the upcoming opportunity.
 Companies that do SaaS management effectively will be able to quantify business-enhancements that come from controls.

-- SaaS’ ease of deployment is creating scenarios of multiple, duplicate tools and reducing the effectiveness of approved solutions.
+- SaaS’s ease of deployment is creating scenarios of multiple, duplicate tools and reducing the effectiveness of approved solutions.
 Companies are underestimating this reality.

-- Dedicated SaaS cost optimization tools is a new field that will better enable savings and value extraction.
-Cleanshelf is recognized as one of key vendors.
+- Dedicated SaaS cost optimization tools is a new field that will help find savings and value extraction.
+Park considers Cleanshelf to be a key vendor.